marco-mejias/dungeonAgenda/README.md

 Dungeon Agenda blends tactical grid-based exploration with intense survival management.

 ### 1. Tactical Grid Movement & Exploration
 The game relies on a turn-based procedural grid.
-Characters navigate the dungeon using an action-point system based on their `Speed` stat.
-The map is covered in a dense **Fog of War**, requiring players to strategically position their characters to reveal paths, avoid traps, and find the exit stairs.
+Characters navigate the dungeon using an action-point system based on their Speed stat.
+The map is covered in a dense *Fog of War*, requiring players to strategically position their characters to reveal paths, avoid traps, and find the exit stairs.

 ### 2. Deep Survival System
 Time is your worst enemy.
-As turns pass, characters consume `Food`.
+As turns pass, characters consume Food.
 If a character starves, they die permanently.
-Furthermore, characters suffer from **Isolation Sanity Loss**—if a party member ends their turn too far from the rest of the group, their sanity drops drastically, severely halving their stats and making subsequent events much harder to overcome.
+Furthermore, characters suffer from Isolation Sanity Loss—if a party member ends their turn too far from the rest of the group, their sanity drops drastically, severely halving their stats and making subsequent events much harder to overcome.

 ### 3. Risk/Reward Interactive Events
 Stepping on specific dungeon tiles triggers narrative events.
 The player must choose an action that relies on a specific character stat (Strength, Magic, Luck...).
 The system calculates a success probability and performs a visual "Dice Roll".
 Success grants loot or heals, while failure heavily penalizes the character's sanity or HP.